 These exercises are built around a case study which is given to you at the assessment day.
 While exercises may vary, below are some of the exercises you may experience.

 Individual data exercise - This task is again designed to examine how you work through and understand pieces of information.
 An example exercise used in the past is that you are given a list of future projects to decide which are suitable for TJX to pick up.
 You are given a set budget and a list of projects to accept or reject.
-In some cases you are then asked to give a presentation on an element of the task you have just completed.
+In some cases, you are then asked to give a presentation on an element of the task you have just completed.
 Prepare for this exercise with our case study practice pack.

-Group exercises - You will usually have more than one group exercise at your assessment day.
+Group exercises - You will usually have more than one group exercise on your assessment day.
 Some of the tasks you may have include discussing the data analysis exercise that you have just completed as a group and coming to a set of conclusions about it; or as a group coming to an agreement about future product lines that would be commercially viable in a TK Maxx store.
-Throughout your group discussion you are watched by a team of assessors who are marking you on your team work, contribution to the conversation, and on your ability to express your opinion when you agree or don’t agree with the direction the group are moving in.
+Throughout your group discussion you are watched by a team of assessors who are marking you on your teamwork, contribution to the conversation, and on your ability to express your opinion when you agree or don’t agree with the direction the group are moving in.
 Group discussions can be difficult as you balance saying enough without taking over the entire conversation.
 Gain some valuable group discussion tips with our group exercises pages and pack.

 Applicants to some programmes will be told to prepare a presentation ahead of the assessment centre.
-This presentation will be on a relevant topic to TK Maxx and the programme you are applying to, for example an applicant to Buying and Merchandising may be asked to prepare a presentation on stores and trends.
+This presentation will be on a relevant topic to TK Maxx and the programme you are applying to, for example, an applicant to Buying and Merchandising may be asked to prepare a presentation on stores and trends.
 Other applicants will be asked to prepare a presentation at the assessment centre based on the individual data analysis exercise.
 Either way, your interviewers are looking at your verbal communication skills, and how well you can deliver information to an audience.
 Our presentation pages offer advice on how to create and deliver a presentation that stands out.

 The final exercise at the TK Maxx assessment day is the face to face interview.
 You will usually have two interviewers from the area you are applying to.
-This interview is predominantly a competency based interview, asking you questions about you and your skills and what you have to offer to TK Maxx.
+This interview is predominantly a competency-based interview, asking you questions about you and your skills and what you have to offer to TK Maxx.
 The interview will also contain some technical questions, with an emphasis on what you know about TK Maxx.
-There is a particular emphasis on what makes TK Maxx different to other shops, and about the business model they employ.
+There is a particular emphasis on what makes TK Maxx different to other shops, and about the business model, they employ.

 Example interview questions include:

 Ahead of the interview prepare a new set of examples to use in your answers, with the STAR method to ensure that you give a complete answer.
-You will also want to do your TK Maxx homework by reading up on the company and the section you are applying to, and visiting stores with an employee eye rather than as a shopper.
+You will also want to do your TK Maxx homework by reading up on the company and the section you are applying to, and visiting stores with an employee's eye rather than as a shopper.
 Once you have pulled together all your research and sample answers, you should rehearse your delivery.
 Our interview preparation service will give you all the interview preparation you need, as well as guidance on how to be even better in your real interview.

 If you are successful at the assessment centre, the next piece of news you receive from TK Maxx should be a job offer.